jborjon/jborjon.github.io/portfolio/edge-computing.md

 layout: default
 ---

 Over $43 billion.
-That's how big [Grand View Research](https://www.grandviewresearch.com/press-release/global-edge-computing-market) predicts the edge computing market will be around the world by 2027.
+That's how big <a href="https://www.grandviewresearch.com/press-release/global-edge-computing-market" target="_blank">Grand View Research</a> predicts the edge computing market will be around the world by 2027.

 Have you heard of edge computing?
 If you haven't, or you have but don't quite know what it is, you're not alone.